Institutional Documents JSCA

-SEEN the report presented by the Chair of the Special Group to Implement the Recommendations of the Meetings of Ministers of Justice or of Ministers or Attorneys General of the Americas during the meeting of the Permanent Council of September 28, 1999 (CP/ACTA 1205/99);
+THE GENERAL ASSEMBLY, HAVING SEEN the report presented by the Chair of the Special Group Charges with Implementing the Recommendations of the Meetings of Ministers of Justice or Ministers or Attorneys General of the Americas during the meeting of the Permanent Council held on September 28, 1999 (CP/ACTA 1205/99);

-Recognizing the work of the Special Group to lmplement the Recommendations of the Meetings of Ministers of Justice or of Ministers or Attorney’s General of the Americas in preparing the draft Statutes of the Justice Studies Center of the Americas, which enabled the negotiations entrusted to the Special Group to be conducted efficiently and completed by the deadline.
+RECOGNIZING the work of the Special Group charged with carrying out the recommendations of the meetings of Ministers of Justice or Ministers or Attorneys General of the Americas to develop the draft Statutes of the Justice Studies Center of the Americas, which allowed the negotiations with which they were charged to be completed efficiently and within the established timeframe,

-To establish the Justice Studies Center of the Americas and to adopt the following
+RESOLVES: To establish the Justice Studies Center for the Americas and to adopt the following:

-The Justice Studies Center of the Americas (hereinafter the “Center”) is an intergovernmental entity with technical and operational autonomy, established by resolution of the General Assembly of the Organization of American States (hereinafter the “OAS”) in fulfillment of the mandates set forth in the Plan of Action of the Second Summit of the Americas (Santiago, April 1998) and the recommendations adopted at the Meetings of Ministers of Justice or of Ministers or Attorneys General of the Americas (hereinafter “REMJAs”)
+The Justice Studies Center of the Americas (hereinafter the “Center”) is an intergovernmental entity with technical and operational autonomy established by resolution of the General Assembly of the Organization of American States (hereinafter the “OAS”) in fulfillment of the mandates set forth in the Plan of Action of the Second Summit of the Americas (Santiago, April 1998) and the recommendations adopted at the Meetings of Ministers of Justice or Ministers or Attorneys General of the Americas (hereinafter “REMJAs”).

-The Center is governed by this Statute and its Rules of Procedure. lts activities shall be carried out in accordance with the policy guidelines reflected in the conclusions and recommendations of the REMJAs and, as appropriate, may take into account the pertinent mandates of the Summit of the Americas and resolutions of the OAS General Assembly.
+The Center is governed by these Statutes and its Regulations.
+Its activities shall be carried out in accordance with the policy guidelines reflected in the conclusions and recommendations of the REMJAs and, as appropriate, may consider the pertinent mandates of the Summit of the Americas and resolutions of the OAS General Assembly.

 The objectives of the Center are:

-- To facilitate the training of justice sector personnel;
+- To facilitate the improvement of human resources;

-- To facilitate the exchange of information and other forms of technical cooperation: and
+- To facilitate the exchange of information and other forms of technical cooperation;

-- To facilitate support for the reform and modernization of justice systems in the region.
+- To facilitate support for the reform and modernization of the region’s justice systems.